MQCOMP3120-2021/group-web-project-group-aa/README.md

 ### Week 4 :
 This week we unified the data, which used to be the front-end or back-end test data, and now the data comes from the back-end database.
 And we improved the CSS design to make the page more beautiful.
 At the same time, we have refined many functions, such as the "add like" button, users can only add the number of likes once.
 The "login" part also requires the user to enter a password of more than 8 digits to protect user privacy.

+### Week 5 :
+Complete the final error checking, delete some redundant files and codes, and deploy the project on Heroku.

 # Ⅳ

 ## Guide for code

+Firstly, the "server" folder is the backend of the entire project, and the "src" is the backend folder of the entire project.
+The data account used by mangodb is: dereksecondly@gmail.com, and the password is: Batman007.